lorrainescanlon/farmers-market-review/README.md

 ## Code Institute - Portfolio Project 4 - Django

-I believe Farmers Markets are an important part of rural communities and would like to encourage people to visit them as unfortunatley many are under utilised.

-Farmers Market Review is a website which features full CRUD frunctionality to provie users with up to date information about markets in and around County Kerry.
+Farmers Market Review is a review website which features full CRUD frunctionality to provie users with up to date information about markets in and around County Kerry.

-As these are rural markets often the distance and time it takes to travel to them can put people off.
-The reviews and scores are there to encourage would be visitors and help them to decide if it's worth their while to travel to a particular market.
-At the same time perhaps the score system would encourage market organisers to up their game and become more competitive.

 ### A live demo of the site can be found [here](https://farmers-market-review-55ade4f51551.herokuapp.com/)